 Meet the RMIT Distinguished Professors

-Distinguished Professor Andrew Ball is a Professor in Environmental Microbiology in the School of Science and the Director of the Centre for Environment, Sustainability and Remediation His research expertise is in the fields of bioremediation, organic waste treatment, and environmental fate of organic pollutants.
+Distinguished Professor Andrew Ball is a Professor in Environmental Microbiology and Director of the ARC Training Centre for the Transformation of Australia's Biosolids Resource.
+His research expertise is in the fields of bioremediation, organic waste treatment, and environmental fate of organic pollutants.

-Distinguished Professor Suresh Kumar Bhargava is the Deputy Pro Vice-Chancellor (International), College of Science, Engineering and Health and the Director of the Centre for Advanced Materials and Industrial Chemistry.
+Distinguished Professor Suresh Kumar Bhargava is the Deputy Pro Vice-Chancellor (International), STEM College and the Director of the Centre for Advanced Materials and Industrial Chemistry.
 His research expertise is in the fields of industrial chemistry and advanced material sciences, specialising in gold nanoparticles, broader nanoscience and technology.

 Distinguished Professor Milan Brandt is the Technical Director of RMIT’s Advanced Manufacturing Precinct and the Director of RMIT's Centre for Additive Manufacturing.
 He is the leading Australian researcher in the area of macro processing with lasers and has conducted work in laser cladding, cutting, drilling, welding, assisted machining and more recently additive manufacturing.
 This has resulted in technological achievements, patents, research papers and commercial products, which have been recognized internationally and nationally in both scientific and industrial circles.